 Does anyone else get a bit of a Dark Angel vibe from this description?
 That’s a very good thing from a certain perspective.

-The Witcher: Subversion has a banger cast is the first in a planned trilogy.
+The Witch: Subversion has a banger cast is the first in a planned trilogy.
 From what we see here, that sounds like a fantastic idea to us.
 Well Go USA releases the film on home video on March 10.